What are bystanders? Why are they important?

 The Bully Circle Poster

 The Bully Circle Poster provides examples of helpful and hurtful bystanders.
-Start a conversation with your child about bystanders by reading WITS or LEADerS Books and then using the poster to talk about what roles the characters played in conflict situations.
+Start a conversation with your child about bystanders by reading WITS or LEADS Books and then using the poster to talk about what roles the characters played in conflict situations.

 Parent Toolkit: Bystander Quiz